 LAWSUIT ALERT – Andrews & Springer LLC Announces That A Securities Action Has Been Filed Against KnowBe4, Inc. For Securities Violations - KNBE

-/EIN News/ -- WILMINGTON, Del., Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Andrews & Springer LLC, a boutique securities class action law firm focused on representing shareholders nationwide, announces that a lawsuit has been filed by another law firm on behalf of shareholders of KnowBe4, Inc. (NASDAQGS: KNBE) (“KnowBe4” or the “Company”) for possible corporate misconduct and violations of federal securities laws.
+WILMINGTON, Del., Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Andrews & Springer LLC, a boutique securities class action law firm focused on representing shareholders nationwide, announces that a lawsuit has been filed by another law firm on behalf of shareholders of KnowBe4, Inc. KNBE ("KnowBe4" or the "Company") for possible corporate misconduct and violations of federal securities laws.

 A copy of the complaint is available from the Court or from Andrews & Springer LLC.
 If you currently own shares of KnowBe4 and want to receive additional information and protect your investments free of charge, please visit us at http://www.andrewsspringer.com/cases-investigations/knowbe4-merger-class-action-investigation/ or contact Craig J. Springer, Esq. at cspringer@andrewsspringer.com, or call toll free at 1-800-423-6013.
 You may also follow us on LinkedIn – www.linkedin.com/company/andrews-&-springer-llc, Twitter – www.twitter.com/AndrewsSpringer or Facebook - www.facebook.com/AndrewsSpringer for future updates.